weidongxu-microsoft/java-sdk-docs/long_running_operations.md

 } while (!response.getStatus().isComplete());
 ```

-the sample uses the `poll` method to retrieve the long-running operation's progress.
+This sample uses the `poll()` method on the `SyncPoller` to retrieve the long-running operation progress.
 In this case, the status is printed to the console, but a better implementation would make relevant decisions based on this status.

-The `getRetryAfter()` returns how long to wait before the next poll.
-Most of the Azure LRO return the poll-delay over HTTP response (e.g. `retry-after` header); if the response does not contain poll-delay, then the duration given at the time of invoking LRO sync API is used.
+The `getRetryAfter()` method returns how long to wait before the next poll.
+Most Azure long-running operations return the poll delay as part of their HTTP response (i.e. the commonly-used `retry-after` header).
+If the response does not contain poll-delay, then the duration given at the time of invoking the long-running operation is used.

-The above sample uses a `do..while` loop to repeatedly poll until the LRO is complete.
-If you're not interested in intermediate poll responses, you can use `waitForCompletion` method in `SyncPoller`, which blocks the current thread until LRO finishes and returns the last poll response.
+The above sample uses a `do..while` loop to repeatedly poll until the long-running operation is complete.
+If these intermediate results are of no interest, developers can instead call `waitForCompletion()`, which will block the current thread until the long-running operation completes and returns the last poll response:

 ```java
 PollResponse<UploadBlobProgress> response = poller.waitForCompletion();